Hrishikesh-Papasani/SpaceX-Falcon9-Analysis-ML-Prediction/README.md

 #### [EDA(DV).ipynb](EDA(DV).ipynb)
 - We explore insights through data visualisation using Matplotlib and Seaborn.
+- Feature engineering is performed on the dataset.
 - [dataset_part_3.csv](dataset_part_3.csv) is produced as the outcome.

 #### [folium-maps.ipynb](folium-maps.ipynb)